invrs/paradiso/README.md

 Mithril introduced the concept of a [view-model](http://lhorie.github.io/mithril-blog/what-is-a-view-model.html), a component that keeps view logic separate from stateful operations.

-Here is how we define a route that uses a separate view component (view-model) using Paradiso:
+Here is how we define a route with a view component (view-model):

 `app/components/home.route.coffee`: